 Google Penguin penalized websites that abused keyword cloaking and stuffing as well as those that used article spinning software.
 Even more importantly, the update hit hard websites participating in big link schemes, and especially low-quality blog networks.
 It’s estimated that Penguin affected around 3.1% of all English search queries.

-Google Panda penalized websites that offered a poor user experience, in particular those featuring low-quality content and bad navigation.
-Google Penguin, on the other hand, has been focused on penalizing websites guilty of web spam.
-Both algorithms have one thing in common: they decreased the ranking of websites that were built for ads networks and affiliate marketing rather than humans, providing content that had little to no value to users.
-They both made expert SEO services even more important for large websites, especially business ones, that want to rank well.
+Google Panda penalized websites that offered a poor user experience, especially those featuring low-quality content.
+Google Penguin, on the other hand, has been focusing on web spam.
+Both algorithms have one thing in common — they punished websites built for ads networks and affiliate marketing rather than real people.

+Both updates hit hard websites providing content that had little to no value to users.
+Indirectly, they made expert SEO services even more important for large websites, especially business sites that want to rank well in competitive niches.

 • Use social media websites to distribute useful content across the Web.
 Use Facebook, Twitter, LinkedIn, YouTube, and Pinterest.